rsksmart/devportal/docs/04-resources/04-tutorials/Port-an-Ethereum-dApp.md

 ### Copy Ethereum Contract Code and Tests

-Copy this Ethereum contract and its tests to your RSK Hardhat project.
+Copy this Ethereum contract and its tests to your Rootstock Hardhat project.
 Place it inside the `contracts` folder so the route would be `contracts/SimpleStorage.sol`.

 #### `SimpleStorage.sol`